sdiehl/wiwinwlh/tutorial.md

 $ stack install hint
 ```

-To check the set of dependencies
+To check the set of dependencies:

 ```bash
 $ stack list-dependencies